 Community Centers Decarbonization and Electrification (Decarbonization Package One)

 In 2023-2024, Seattle Parks and Recreation (SPR) worked with Ecotope Inc. and completed a feasibility study.
 FSi Engineers is under contract with SPR as the design consultant and is working on the design.
-SPR is working on hiring a GC/CM contractor to start preconstruction services in summer 2025.
+SPR has hired McKinstry as the GC/CM contractor and preconstruction services has started in October 2025.

 Schedule